$912,500

-Peoria brain and spinal cord injury attorney near me — if you searched those words after a crash or a fall, you are probably looking for clear answers about what your symptoms could mean, what to do next, and how to protect yourself without overreacting.
+If you are looking for a Peoria brain and spinal cord injury lawyer after a crash or a fall, you are probably looking for clear answers about what your symptoms could mean, what to do next, and how to protect yourself without overreacting.

-This page is designed to explain invisible injury and how these cases are usually evaluated and proven in Illinois, using real-world records and function — not just labels.
+This page explains invisible injury and how these cases are usually evaluated and proven in Illinois, using real-world records and function, not just labels.

 If you are worried about internal bleeding after a head injury, start here: